christytan/OCI-GoldenGate/SQLDevWeb.md

 ## Introduction

-Oracle SQL Developer Web provides an integrated development environment and a database administration interface for Oracle Database in Oracle Cloud.
-A web interface for Oracle SQL Developer, SQL Developer Web provides a subset of the features available for the desktop product and is bundled with various database services available in Oracle Cloud, including the dedicated autonomous database
+Oracle SQL Developer Web provides an integrated development environment and a database administration interface for Oracle databases in OCI.
+A web interface for Oracle SQL Developer, SQL Developer Web provides a subset of the features available for the desktop product and is bundled with various database services available in Oracle Cloud, including the dedicated autonomous database.

 On the Performance Hub page of the SQL Developer Web console, you can monitor the performance of your Autonomous Database entities and ensure that these entities perform optimally.

 This page allows you to view all the performance data available for a specific time period.
-Once a time period is selected, the database performance is displayed
+Once a time period is selected, the database performance is displayed.

 ## Objectives